 What does ‘silent’ mean?

-As delegates, choosing not to talk during most of the day provides a rare opportunity for us to be alone with our thoughts, feelings and the sensations of our body – providing an opportunity to learn from them in way that is often difficult during our busy day to day lives.
+As delegates, choosing not to talk during most of the day provides a rare opportunity for us to be alone with our thoughts, feelings and the sensations of our body – providing the prospect of learning from them in way that is often difficult during our busy day to day lives.
 To start the day, Mark will provide an introduction and there will be an opportunity for questions.
 Then as we start the practices, the suggestion is that we remain silent in order to allow our fellow participants this unusual time of quiet.
-Mark will provide spoken guidance during the practices – so, its not all silence.
-Then, for about the last hour, we’ll break the silence to talk with each other in small groups, and as a combined group.
+Mark will provide spoken guidance during the practices – so, it’s not all silence.
+Then, for about the last fourty minutes we’ll break the silence to talk with each other in small groups, and as a combined group.

-It’s not that speaking is ‘banned’ – it’s simply a voluntary agreement to support our fellow participants engage in this unusual day – if there’s a problem, and a need to speak, then by all means speak.
+It’s not that speaking is ‘banned’ – it’s simply a voluntary agreement to support our fellow participants engage in this unusual day – if there’s a problem and a need to speak, then by all means do.